 No matter where you stay in Kauai (or any island in Hawaii), you’re going to want to rent a car in Hawaii.

-And you won’t find as many Kauai tour companies that will pick you up at your resort (unlike if you’re staying in Waikiki on Oahu.)
+You won’t find as many Kauai tour companies that will pick you up at your resort (unlike if you’re staying in Waikiki on Oahu).

 One of my biggest Kauai car rental tips for families is to bring your own car seat rather than renting one from the car rental company.

-That way, you know it’s the right fit for your child and your child is already comfortable in it.
+That way, you know it’s the right fit for your child and your child is already comfortable.

-Driving a Hawaii rental car will also save you a lot of time as you can choose how long you’d like to spend anywhere and you won’t have to plan ahead so much.
+Driving a Hawaii rental car will also save you a lot of time.
+You can choose how long you’d like to spend anywhere, and you won’t have to plan ahead so much.

 I really recommend downloading the Kauai Shaka App.
 It’s a GPS-oriented Hawaii travel app that will give you an audio tour of the places you are driving near.
 It’s affordable and packed with tons of information.
 DOWNLOAD THE APP.